 4. The possibility that the Passover was observed on Friday

 Had the Passover been observed on Friday, Jesus would have been crucified and buried on Thursday.
 Assuming this was the case, Jesus would have been a guest at Lazarus’ house on the Sabbath day, then He rode into Jerusalem on the first day of the week (Sunday).
-The 14th Nisan, the day of Preparation of the Passover, would have fallen on Thursday, which by Jewish time would have started on Wednesday evening.
-If so, then Jesus was arrested on Wednesday night, and would have been in the tomb starting from Thursday night through to the regular Sabbath (Saturday) until the hour of His bodily resurrection from the grave, which could have happened any time after that.
+The 14th Nisan, the day of Preparation of the Passover, would have fallen on Thursday, which by Jewish time would have started on Wednesday evening (Western time).
+If so, then Jesus was arrested on Wednesday night, and would have been in the tomb starting from Thursday night, Western time (= the beginning of Friday, Jewish time) through to the regular Sabbath (Saturday) until the hour of His bodily resurrection from the grave, which could have happened any time after that.
 Meaning the Jewish people would have had two religious public holidays that Passover week, starting from Thursday evening, and ending before dusk on Saturday.
 This could be one plausible explanation of why the women were obligated to wait until the end of the regular Sabbath.
 (Matth.
 27: 62ff; John 20: 19ff; Mark 16:1).